 If you want to negate the primary effect of Yazoo clay you need about twice the depth of the typical buffer that we use today.
 The depth of buffer material needed to remove heave potential is called the active zone.
 At one site in Madison County, the depth of the active zone was 12.7 feet.
 At two other sites, it was deeper than that, because related movements were detected where the clay was at that depth.
 There are different ways to determine the active depth of an expansive soil, but I like to rely on field measurements of movements as opposed to theoretical methods.

 An important fact is that you can not always count on a buffer of 7 or even 9 feet to keep foundation movements in an acceptable range.
 Do we accept a small percentage of buffer failures or do we analyze these failures and try to prevent them?
-I wish I could report that this issue has been completely solved, but it has not.
-But we are beginning to get a handle on these failures and it is clear that there is a higher risk for foundation movements when the buffer strategy will be used in the following circumstances:
+It is clear that with all these issues that the foundation is not an area where you would want to cut corners when there is Yazoo clay on the site.
+Yet today many homes in Central Mississippi are built with a 4-inch post-tensioned slab when the remainder of the United States prefers a 5-inch slab when an expansive clay is present.
+So require the builder to use a 5-inch slab and hire an experienced engineer to design the slab and to check the reinforcement placement.
+That experience should include commercial foundation design and repair.
+We are beginning to get a handle on past failures and it is clear that there is a higher risk for foundation movements when the buffer strategy will be used in the following circumstances:

 Field measurements made so far have given us a hint of the kinds of movements that are possible with Yazoo clay where there is an established water table.
 Unfortunately, there is not enough solid data for us to understand how much variability exists.
 We recently measured 17 ½ inches of differential heave in a slab that was constructed during the mid-1970's.
 In this case, the Yazoo clay was only about 4 feet from the top of the slab and there had been apparent problems with plumbing leaks for years.
 The historic Manship House was releveled in1980 but by 2010 it was 13 1/2 inches out of level.
 At another site, we were able to compare the rate of heave over 5 years over a large area where the depth of the clay varied from about 7 feet to about 14 feet.
 The rate of heave at 7 feet was just over ¾ inch per year using regression on the data.
 The rate of heave when the buffer was 9 feet was ½ inch per year.
 If we apply this movement at a single spot to a residence and we define a failure to occur when it is 5 inches out of level, then failure occurs at about 6 ½ years with 7-foot buffer and failure occurs in 10 years with a 9-foot buffer.
 In these scenarios, there is the assumption that there is only one point under the structure where water gets to the Yazoo clay.
 Fortunately, this is rare, but it does happen.
 This shows us how critical a plumbing leak or poor drainage can be.